 Modern-day Egypt has also filled its skyline with towering skyscrapers and welcomed in cool cafes.
 Tahrir Square is one of the most famous spots in the city and a great place to spend the day.
 In Cairo, you can experience what it means to be Egyptian.

 Luxor is unique because it was built on top of the ancient city of Thebes.
-Today, the modern city pays homage to its past by preserving ancient sites like the Luxor Temple, Karnak Temple, and holding the infamous Valley of the Kings.
+Today, the modern city pays homage to its past by preserving ancient sites like the Luxor Temple, Karnak Temple and holding the infamous Valley of the Kings.
 Tourists flock to Luxor to explore the ancient valley and view a glimpse of ancient Egyptian burial customs.

 Unfortunately, due to political instability and its location within the Sinai Peninsula, it has become a ghost of its former self.
-Once bustling, the resort is now less crowded and hotel rooms can be easily booked.
-You should not that due to its location, you will only be able to reach the resort town by air.
+Once bustling, the resort is now less crowded, and hotel rooms can be easily booked.
+You should know that due to its location, you will only be able to reach the resort town by air.